 When transporting an uncovered drill, chips and scratches will form in the places where the drill touches the brackets, which will subsequently lead to metal corrosion in these places.

-The so-called slingshot mounts are becoming a fairly convenient and preferred type of attachment for an increasing number of snowmobilers and “dog breeders”.
-The auger is easily and reliably installed in the eyes, in models with straps, it is additionally pressed from above by elastic straps.
+The so-called Tweaker-clamps (shaped like slingshots) are becoming a fairly convenient and preferred type of attachment for an increasing number of snowmobilers.
+The auger is easily and reliably installed in the eyelets, and in models with straps, it is additionally pressed from above by elastic straps.

 - removable design on brackets with elastic insert does not damage the frame, does not require drilling, if necessary, fastening can be removed or rearranged to the other side